Estimating Scene Flow in Robot Surroundings with Distributed Miniaturized Time-of-Flight Sensors: Introduction

 \section{Introduction}

 Robots operating in cluttered or shared environments must be aware of their surroundings to plan safe motions effectively.
-Tracking the motion of nearby humans and obstacles is crucial for detecting and reacting to potential collisions and to improve human-robot collaboration~\cite{lasota2015analyzing, smith2023socially, bellotto_2009, liu2017human}.
+Tracking the motion of nearby humans and obstacles is crucial for detecting and reacting to potential collisions, as well as improving human-robot collaboration~\cite{lasota2015analyzing, smith2023socially, bellotto_2009, liu2017human}.

-Motion tracking is commonly addressed in the literature through \textit{scene flow} estimation, which represents the three-dimensional motion of visible points in a scene across consecutive time frames \cite{vedula_2005,menze2018object,guizilini_2022}.
+\ale{Motion tracking is commonly addressed in the literature through} \textit{scene flow} estimation, which represents the three-dimensional motion of visible points in a scene across consecutive time frames \cite{vedula_2005,menze2018object,guizilini_2022}.
 This problem has been extensively studied, especially in autonomous driving \cite{guizilini_2022,vogel2013piecewise,jiang2019sense,liu2019flownet3d,menze2015object} and object manipulation \cite{shao_2018,duisterhof2023deformgs,xu2020learning}.
-Past literature on motion tracking is based on developing both model-based and data-driven algorithms \cite{zhai2021optical}, relying on high-density environmental representations in the form of point clouds acquired through high-resolution depth cameras or LiDAR \cite{li2023deep,muthu2023survey,muthu_2023}.
-Despite the reliability of these sensors, when considering robotic manipulators, their integration poses limiting factors.
-Cameras are typically mounted on the robot's end-effector, restricting the \gls{fov} and reducing spatial awareness.
+Past literature on motion tracking is based on developing both model-based and data-driven algorithms \cite{zhai2021optical}, relying on high-density environmental representations in the form of point clouds acquired via high-resolution depth cameras or LiDAR systems~\cite{li2023deep,muthu2023survey}.
+Despite the reliability of these sensors, when considering robotic manipulators, their integration poses several limitations.
+Cameras are typically mounted on the robot's end-effector, which restricts the \gls{fov} and reduces spatial awareness.
 Furthermore, integrating multiple depth cameras across different robot links is technically challenging due to their size.
-Cameras mounted in the environment can mitigate this issue; however, bandwidth requirements must be considered \cite{ding2019stitching}, and they remain prone to occlusions, especially in cluttered settings, while also tethering the robot to external sensing units.
-Similarly, LiDAR systems face scalability issues, as they are bulky, expensive, and impractical for distribution across the robot body.
+Cameras placed in the environment can mitigate this issue; however, bandwidth requirements must be considered \cite{ding2019stitching}, and they remain prone to occlusions, especially in cluttered settings, while also tethering the robot to external sensing units.
+Similarly, LiDAR systems face scalability issues, as they are bulky, expensive, and impractical to distribute across the robot body.